cylondata/twister2/docs/documents/common/Logging.md

 Cluster resource schedulers provide logging mechanisms.
 For example, Kubernetes saves applications logs in files under /var/log directory in agent machines.
 These log files are shown to users with a web based application.
-It is called Dashboard in Kubernetes.
-Users can also download the logs of their applications to their local machines.
+It is called Dashboard.
+Users can download the logs of their applications to their local machines.

 Since there are many agent machines in a Kubernetes cluster,